Entropy and stability of hyperbolic manifolds: Introduction

-The question of stability for the volume entropy was stated by Courtois in \cite{Courtois98}, and variants of this problem have been previously studied by Bessi\`{e}res-Besson-Courtois-Gallot \cite{BBCG12} under a lower bound on the Ricci curvature (see also \cite{LW11}), by Guillarmou-Lefeuvre \cite{GL19} and Guillarmou-Knieper-Lefeuvre \cite{GKL22} for neighborhoods of negatively curved manifolds, and Butt \cite{Butt22} assuming uniform negative curvature bounds.
+The question of stability for the volume entropy was raised by Courtois in \cite{Courtois98}, and variants of this problem have been previously studied by Bessi\`{e}res-Besson-Courtois-Gallot \cite{BBCG12} under a lower bound on the Ricci curvature (see also \cite{LW11}), by Guillarmou-Lefeuvre \cite{GL19} and Guillarmou-Knieper-Lefeuvre \cite{GKL22} for neighborhoods of negatively curved manifolds, and Butt \cite{Butt22} assuming uniform negative curvature bounds.
+We note that the differential rigidity result of \cite{BBCG12} should follow from Theorem \ref{theorem:stable} and the theory of Cheeger-Colding \cite[Theorem A.1.12]{CC97}.

-An important feature of Theorem \ref{theorem:stable} is that we do not assume any a priori curvature bound.
-It will be clear from the proof that Theorem \ref{theorem:stable} holds when replacing $(M,g_i)$ by $(N,g_i)$ where $N$ is a smooth manifold homotopy equivalent (but not necessarily diffeomorphic) to $M$.
-The differential rigidity result of \cite{BBCG12} can then be seen as a corollary of Theorem \ref{theorem:stable}: if the Ricci curvature of $g_i$ is bounded from below, the limit in the Gromov-Prokhorov sense yields the limit in the Gromov-Hausdorff sense, and a result in the theory of Cheeger-Colding \cite{CC97} says that if $(N,g_i)$ is Gromov-Hausdorff close to $(M,g_0)$ then $N$ is diffeomorphic to $M$.
+The stability of geometric inequalities for Riemannian manifolds is a theme that has been extensively studied.
+We emphasize that in Theorem \ref{theorem:stable}, no a priori curvature bound is required.
+The proof of this result has thus a quite different flavor compared to stability results under curvature bounds.
+Theorem \ref{theorem:stable} provides a stability result after removing ``negligible'' subset.
+This is formally similar to a stability result we recently proved with Conghan Dong for the Positive Mass theorem \cite{DS23}, which settles a conjecture of Huisken-Ilmanen.
+For stability results in the context of curvature bounds, see \cite{Colding96a,Colding96b,Petersen99,Aubry05,CRX19,CDNPSW21}... for Ricci curvature, see \cite{LS14,HLS17,Sormani21, LNN20,Allen21,CL22,DS23}... for scalar curvature.
+For spectral isoperimetric inequalities on surfaces, see \cite{KNPS21} and references therein.